Jbrich95/extQuantRegressDL/README.md

 The script `Figure1_Chapter21.R` can be used to recreate Figure 1.1 of the handbook chapter.

+Before running any scripts in either `sim_study/` or `application/`, navigate to the directory and change the working directory.

 ### Simulation study

 The directory `sim_study/` contains the code used to perform the simulation study in Section 1.4 of the handbook chapter.
 We consider estimation of return levels using different machine learning methods.
 Two settings are considered for the true data-generating distribution, i.e., $Y | \mathbf{X}=\mathbf{x}$ : i) generalised Pareto (GP) upper-tails and ii) log-normal.
 The functions for generating these data are found in the scripts `sim_GP.R` and `sim_lnorm.R`, respectively.